ABIS The 1st Choice in Building and Pest Inspections

 A room or space within a building must have sufficient height suitable for the intended function of that room or space.
 According to BCA Vol 2 part 3.8.2, for the requirement to be satisfied, the ceiling height must not be less than:

 - in a habitable room excluding a kitchen – 2.4 m and

-- in a corridor or passageway etc - 2.1m and
+- in a corridor or passageway or the like – 2.1m and

 - in a bathroom, shower room, laundry, sanitary compartment, pantry, storeroom, garage, car parking area etc – 2.1m and

 - in an attic, room with a sloping ceiling or projection below ceiling line or non-habitable room or similar – a height that does not unduly interfere with the proper functioning of the room or space.
 More than 50% of the ceiling space should be on average a minimum height.